Handmade in the UK : something beautiful

 Published by Tin Can Knits, the book and single patterns will be for sale both online and in print in May 2013.

 I am working with the most exquisite materials that I can find, and in doing so I have been getting to know the fibre arts community here in the UK.
 I am very lucky to have the opportunity to work with with very special yarns by Skein Queen, Juno Fibre Arts, Orkney Angora, Shilasdair, and Old Maiden Aunt, among others.

 This collection is my baby.
-My social life will suffer greatly and my Scotsman will be lonely this summer, as I lose myself under a pile of obsessively large swatches and late nights fueled by caffeine and gin and tonics.
+My social life will suffer greatly and my Scotsman will be lonely this summer as I lose myself under a pile of obsessively large swatches and late nights fuelled by caffeine and gin and tonics.
 I may even take up smoking… after all, don’t self-destructive habits go hand-in-hand with artistic creation?

 Well that’s all for now; a little sneak peek.